plotly/plotly.github.io/_posts/plotly2/2016-07-01-how-to-make-a-scatter-plot.md

 ---
 layout: excel-tutorial-single_layout
 title: How to Make a Scatter Plot in Plotly 2.0
-subtitle: A type of plot using Cartesian coordinates that displays values for typically two variables for a set of data.
+subtitle: A type of plot that shows how much one variable is affected by another.
 permalink: /scatter-plot/
 imageurl: ../static/images/line-graph-and-scatter-plot-with-excel/thum-line-graph-and-scatter-plot-with-excel.png
 state: active